We have updated our Corona (Covid-19) protocols for cleaning and disinfection services

 In cases where the presence of the virus has been confirmed, shock disinfection is recommended.

-In order to carry out this disinfection, the technician responsible will establish an action protocol based on the risk level, type of installation, etc.; as a general recommendation, the risk area should be determined, which will be integrated by:
+To carry out this disinfection, the technician responsible will establish an action protocol based on the risk level, type of installation, etc.; as a general recommendation, the risk area should be determined, which will be integrated by:

 - Work station where a case of COVID-19 has been detected.